shomeier/NemakiWareWiki/Permission.md

 ## Inheritance from the parent folder
 - A new node inherits its parent's ACL by default.
 - You can change the ACL if you have the appropriate permission to do so.
-- Inheritance can overwrite each ACE, not necessarily switching off the whole ACL of its parent.
+- Inherited each ACE can be overwritten , not necessarily switching off the whole ACL.

 ## Inheritance from the user group
 - User or group can belong to a group.